-Plan administrators of both self-insured and fully insured group health plans must ensure that SBCs are distributed to participants and beneficiaries at certain required intervals during the employment cycle as described in greater detail in the SBC to Participants and Beneficiaries sub-section below.
+Plan administrators of both fully insured and self-insured (including level-funded) group health plans must ensure that SBCs are distributed to participants, including COBRA participants and retirees, and beneficiaries at certain required intervals during the employment cycle, as described in greater detail in the SBC to Participants and Beneficiaries sub-section below.
 In the context of employee benefit plans, the definition of "participant" includes any current or former employee who is or may become eligible to receive a benefit from an employee benefit plan.
 The definition of "benficiary" includes any person designated by a participant, or by the terms of an employee benefit plan, who is or may become entitled to a benefit.

-In addition, SBCs must be provided by health insurers to plan sponsors of fully insured plans at certain required intervals in the contract renewal cycle as described in greater detail in the SBC to Plan Sponsors sub-section below.
+In addition, SBCs must be provided by health insurers to plan sponsors of fully insured plans at certain required intervals in the contract renewal cycle, as described in greater detail in the SBC to Plan Sponsors sub-section below.